MicrosoftDocs/OfficeDocs-SkypeForBusiness-pr.pt-BR/Skype/SfbServer/skype-for-business-hybrid-solutions/plan-your-phone-system-cloud-pbx-solution/restore-cccredentials.md

 ## <a name="detailed-description"></a>Descrição detalhada

-O Restore-CcCredentials limpa todas as credenciais e solicita que você insira todas as credenciais usadas para a implantação atual do Skype for Business Cloud Connector.
+O Restore-CcCredentials cmdlet limpa todas as credenciais e solicita que você insira todas as credenciais usadas para a implantação atual do Skype for Business Cloud Connector.

 ## <a name="parameters"></a>Parâmetros